 Theodore Johnson's journey illustrates the power of compound interest.
 Starting with the United Parcel Service in 1924, Johnson never earned more than $14,000 annually.
-However, he implemented a simple but effective strategy: setting aside 20% of his pay check and Christmas bonuses to purchase UPS shares.
-Consistently investing a portion of his income, Johnson capitalised on the magic of compounding.
+However, he implemented a simple but effective investment strategy: setting aside 20% of his pay check and Christmas bonuses to purchase UPS shares.
+Consistently investing a portion of his income, Johnson capitalised on the magic of compound investing.
 Over time, his investment grew significantly, reaching a value of over $70 million by age 90.

 It occurs when the interest you earn on your principal is reinvested, allowing you to earn interest on the new total.
 This "interest on interest" creates a snowball effect, significantly increasing your investment's value over time.